A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 Self-employed trading profits must also be less than £50,000 and more than half of income generated from self-employment.

-Most importantly this scheme cannot be applied for yet.
+Most importantly, you cannot apply for this scheme yet.
 HMRC will contact you if you are eligible for the scheme and invite you to apply online.
-They have asked specifically not to be contacted in this regard.
+HMRC specifically told people not to contact them about this.

 Updated information for SEISS (Self-employed scheme)

-• Those eligible for the scheme will be contacted by HMRC by mid-May 2020.
+- HMRC will contact those eligible for the scheme by mid-May 2020.

-• The SIS Grant does not need to be repaid at a later date (assuming it was validly applied for) and does not preclude an individual from taking on work or other employment during the period of receipt of the grant.
+- Individuals do not need to repay the SIS Grant at a later date (assuming they applied for it validly), and receiving the grant does not stop them from taking on other work or employment during the period of receipt.

 In a Nutshell